Bursts and Triggers: Socially-Driven Activity in Open-Source Co-Editing Networks: Results

 \subsection{Interpretation of Results}

 The results from our first two research questions have implications for understanding the collective dynamics of collaboration in OSS communities.

-\textbf{RQ1: The Finding of Burstiness.} Our analysis confirms that commit activity is fundamentally bursty, not random.
-This finding challenges models that treat developer contributions as independent events.
-The presence of burstiness at both the project and individual levels indicates that there are memory effects at play; one action influences the next.
-This suggests that OSS development is a self-organizing system characterized by periods of intense, coordinated effort rather than a steady, predictable workflow.
-The key implication is that there must be underlying mechanisms that trigger these bursts of activity.
+\textbf{RQ1: Burstiness of Commit Activity.} Our analysis confirms that commit activity is bursty, not random.
+The presence of burstiness at both the project and individual levels indicates memory effects, where one action influences the timing of the next.
+This motivates the search for candidate mechanisms underlying these bursty patterns.

-\textbf{RQ2: Cascades as a Driving Mechanism.} Our cascade analysis offers an explanation for the burstiness observed in RQ1.
-The existence of statistically significant activity cascades in over half of the projects answers RQ2 in the affirmative and reveals an implicit coordination mechanism.
+\textbf{RQ2: Cascades as a Candidate Mechanism.} Our cascade analysis identifies a social mechanism that is consistent with the burstiness observed in RQ1.
+The existence of statistically significant activity cascades in over half of the projects answers RQ2 in the affirmative, indicating an implicit coordination mechanism.
+While our observational design cannot establish a causal mechanism, the temporal precedence of trigger events combined with significance against a temporal null model that preserves individual activity levels but destroys social ordering establishes a predictive relationship consistent with Granger causality~\cite{granger1969}.
 Rather than relying solely on formal communication, developers appear to coordinate through rapid, responsive actions to code modifications from their peers.

-The role of top contributors as primary initiators of these cascades highlights their dual function: they are not just the main producers of code, but also the social catalysts who spark collaborative momentum.
-Their actions ripple through the network, activating other developers and driving the project forward in coordinated bursts.
-This socio-temporal process, where specific developers interact in a precise, time-sensitive manner, is a key driver of emergent coordination in decentralized development environments.
+The top contributors that initiate most triggers play a dual role: they are not only the main producers of code but also the most frequent initiators of these rapid response chains.
+This socio-temporal pattern is a measurable correlate of coordination in decentralized development environments.